Choosing the Perfect Forklift Type for Your Operations

 Ask yourself:

-• Will this operate indoors or outdoors?
+- Will I use the forklift indoors or outdoors?
 This determines tire type and fuel system.

-• What’s the heaviest item I’ll lift?
+- What’s the heaviest load to lift?
 Always include the pallet’s weight.

-• Do I have narrow aisles or wide-open space?
-Measure before buying.
+- Do I have narrow or wide-open aisles?
+Measure spaces before buying.